techielins/DevOps/Python/aws_rds_stop_using_lambda.md

 # Situation (Use case)

-If you need to have an automatic mechanism to stop every instances of RDS running in particular AWS region (say us-east-1) at the end of the day at specifc time (say 7PM IST) thus making sure that RDS instance are not running overnight to save running cost.
+If you need to have an automatic mechanism to stop every instances of RDS running in particular AWS region (say us-east-1) at the end of the day at specifc time (say 7PM IST everyday) thus making sure that RDS instance are not running overnight to save running cost.

 # Task

-You can achieve a automated solution to this use case with help of AWS Lambda function and Cloudwatch Events.
+You can achieve an automated solution to this use case with help of AWS Lambda function and Cloudwatch Events (EventBridge).

 # Action